Strategic Planning and Family Business:

-In this second installment* of a three part series we build on the initial premise in part one that the ‘Family’ dimension of ‘Family Business’ can be the secret weapon of business success.
+In this second instalment* of a three part series we build on the initial premise in part one that the ‘Family’ dimension of ‘Family Business’ can be the secret weapon of business success.

 But the family dimension is not without its own pitfalls; hence, the one in three odds of successfully transitioning from the first generation to the next.
 In this article we will discuss how aligning the family vision and objectives with the business strategy is crucial to long term success, and examine where the gaps between the two often lie.

 Based on our experience in family businesses, we believe that the benefit of capturing a vision of the future within a documented strategic plan is at the core of a successful business.
 Such plans telegraph to management, employees and family stakeholders the essence of where and how competitive advantage will be achieved and sustained.
 Given that the family business typically represents the most important and valuable asset of the family, undertaking a strategic planning process will pay dividends that far outweigh the investment that such planning calls for.